-- Notify appropriate fire, police, and other public officials of gas or liquid pipeline emergencies, coordinate planned responses, and actual responses during an emergency

-- identify the type of incident

-- Prompt and effective response measures

-- Availability of personnel and equipment
+- Notify appropriate fire, police, and other public officials of gas or liquid pipeline emergencies, coordinate planned responses, and actual responses during an emergency - coordinate planete responses, and actual responses during an emergency identify the type of incident.
+Prompt and effective response measures Availability of personnel and equipment.

-- .
 Make safe any actual or potential hazard to life, property, and the environment